-Boulder City High School has a rich history and tradition that is reflected in the school’s Profile.
+Boulder City High School has a rich history and tradition that is reflected in the school’s profile.
 An understanding of who we are would not be complete without an understanding of our history.

+Boulder City High School is a school with strong community support.
+Many of the town residents are alumni of the school whose children and grandchildren attend Boulder City High School.
 When workers for the building of the Hoover Dam arrived in Boulder City in 1931, no provisions existed for a school or for transportation of children to Las Vegas schools.
 Boulder City pioneers began a school in a small company house near the end of Avenue B. Wives of workers volunteered to teach.
 The families who sent their children to school were charged $1.00 a week for tuition and had to furnish books for their children.

 During the 1932 year, the number of children attending the small grade school grew from 19 students to five hundred.
 Because of the rapid growth, Congress appropriated $70,000 for a school building in Boulder City.
 The Boulder City School District was created on August 28, 1933 by the Clark County Commissioners.